awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 5. Click Next and keep everything to default till deployed
 {{% /expand%}}

+### How to Update IAM Policies in OptimizationDataRoleStack
 {{%expand "How to Update IAM Policies in OptimizationDataRoleStack" %}}
 ### How to Update IAM Policies in OptimizationDataRoleStack
 The IAM Roles created in the previous section stack set need to be updated with the relevant permission.